 - Teachers learn together with colleagues from around the world

-- Opportunity for teachers to share their learning with colleagues via the Makers Empire website
+- Opportunity for teachers to share their learning via interviews and case studies published on the Makers Empire website

 — Jolanta Stephens (@Jolantastephens) September 14, 2016

-Grade seven students from Immanuel College in Adelaide, South Australia and ISA International School in Guangzhou, China, teamed up for the three-month City Exchange Project.
+Students from Immanuel College in Australia and ISA International School in China teamed up for the three-month City Exchange Project.
 The students worked together to investigate the key factors that make up a liveable city.
 Learn more.

-Year 5 students from Nima School in Tehran, Iran, collaborated with Year 6 students from St Michael’s College in Adelaide, South Australia.
+Year 5 students from Nima School in Iran collaborated with Year 6 students from St Michael’s College in Australia.
 The students were challenged to use their design skills to help students in another country find out more about the country they live in.
 The boys in both classes began by generating as many ideas as they could about buildings and structures that have cultural and historical significance in each country.
+They then used Makers Empire 3D software to design their own versions of national landmarks.
 Learn more.

 Global Design Program Project Ideas